yonkahlon/Zenject/README.md

 You can do this in Zenject out-of-the-box by executing the menu item `Edit -> Zenject -> Validate Current Scene` or simply hitting CTRL+SHIFT+V with the scene open that you want to validate.
 This will execute all installers for the current scene and construct a fully bound container.
 It will then iterate through the object graphs and verify that all bindings can be found (without actually instantiating any of them).

-Also, if you happen to be a fan of automated testing (as I am) then you can include object graph validation as part of that by calling `ZenUtil.ValidateInstallers()`
+Also, if you happen to be a fan of automated testing (as I am) then you can also include calls to this menu item as part of your testing suite.

 ## <a id="dynamic-object-graph-validation"></a>Dynamic Object Graph Validation